osiegmar/FastCSV/UPGRADING.md

-# Migrating from 1.0.x to 2.x
+# Upgrading to 3.0

-This document shows the most commonly used features of FastCSV 1.x and how these can be migrated to version 2 easily.
+This document shows a list of breaking changes in version 3 and how to upgrade.

+- Java version requirement raised from version 8 to 11
+- This also raised the required Android API level from version 26 (Android 8) to 33 (Android 13)
+- Rows are now called Records (aligned to RFC 4180)

+If you're still on version 1, read on.

 ## Reader